writechoiceorg/rocketlawyer/pages/building-pages.md

 Before describing how to manage the questions, it's important to have an overview of the interview process.
 Below is a summary of the necessary steps:

-1. **Create an interview** ([Create an Interview](endpoint link)): When an interview is created, the `answersPayload` is initialized and included in the response.
+1. **Create an interview** ([Create an Interview](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/post)): When an interview is created, the `answersPayload` is initialized and included in the response.
 This `answersPayload` contains the default values for the document template and serves as the starting point for the interview process.
-2. **Retrieve a Page in the Interview** ([Get Interview by Id](endpoint link)): This step will be different depending on the interview type:
+2. **Retrieve a Page in the Interview** ([Get Interview by Id](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/%7BinterviewId%7D/get)): This step will be different depending on the interview type:
    - **Ephemeral interviews**: The endpoint request will always return the default `answersPayload` associated with the document template.
    - **Persistent interviews**: The endpoint will return the `answersPayload` from the last saved point, allowing the interview to resume from where it was left off.
 3. **Update an Interview Page** ([Update an Interview Page's Answers](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/%7BinterviewId%7D/pages/%7BpageId%7D/patch)): When the end user answers a question, the partner should submit the updated `answersPayload` to Rocket Lawyer.
 The server processes this request, builds the next page based on the updated data, and returns the `answersPayload` along with the page data to the partner.

 > It is important to notice that you can use the [Get First Page](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/%7BinterviewId%7D/pages/%7BpageId%7D/get) endpoint to retrieve the information related to the first interview question.
 In addition, if you want to resume an interview, you should use the [Get Page by ID](/docs/rocketdoc-api-product-sandbox/1/routes/interviews/%7BinterviewId%7D/pages/%7BpageId%7D/get) endpoint, which will return the information from the last answered question by the end user.

-For a complete tutorial on how to create your own UI, access the [RocketDocument v2 Build your own UX ](https://rl-cicdv2-apigee-public-rocketdocv2.apigee.io/rocketdocument-v2-build-your-own-ux) page.
+For a complete tutorial on how to create your own UI, access the [RocketDocument v2 Build Your Own UX](rocketdocument-v2-build-your-own-ux) page.

 ## Question Navigation